ZhangjieLyu/PHBS_BlockChain_2019/BlockChain/ReadMe.md

 1. The block chain can produce forks when these forks are legal;
 2. Coinbase transaction can be consumed in the next coming block;
 3. One can add valid block to valid positions of the block chain with either **Automatic Forking** or **Manual Forking**;
-4. The longest side branch can be selected automatically.
+4. The longest side branch can be selected automatically;
+5. Can only store a small part of the block chain to avoid overflow.

 Test case description: